aasthag2110-hash/raahi/README.md

 - If port 3000 or 8000 is already in use, stop the older Raahi process before starting a new one.
 - `localhost` only refers to the device on which the server is running.
 For testing from a phone on the same Wi-Fi network, start the frontend with `npm run dev -- --hostname 0.0.0.0` and open the computer's local network IP address with port 3000.
 Firewall permission may be required.

-## Deploy the frontend to Vercel

-The public demo is a standard Next.js application.
-Import this repository in Vercel or run `vercel deploy`.
-The Triund and Hampta journey packs are bundled as static assets and remain downloadable into IndexedDB for offline use.

-The included FastAPI/Exasol service is not required for the frontend demo.
-Production report synchronization requires a separately reachable Exasol SaaS or cloud deployment and secure backend environment variables.
-Never commit Exasol credentials.

-API: create a Python virtual environment, install backend/requirements.txt, then run uvicorn backend.main:app --reload.

-Without Exasol variables, the API starts in clearly labelled demo mode.
-Copy backend/.env.example, provide the Exasol Personal connection values, then apply database/schema.sql followed by database/seed.sql.

 ## Core consistency rules